 ABOUT THE SOUTH FLORIDA LAY CISTERCIANS

 Founded in 1998, the South Florida Lay Cistercians are affiliated with the Our Lady of the Holy Spirit Monastery in Conyer’s GA under the spiritual direction of Fr.
 Anthony Delisi, OCSO and Sister Lillian Shank, OCSO.
-We meet once a month in the education building at Saint Thomas More Catholic Church in Boynton Beach.
+We meet once a month at Saint Jude Catholic Church in Boca Raton.
 Sister Lillian Shank, OCSO is our monastic liason; she has been a Cistercian nun for over 50 years and lives as a hermit with permission from her abbey.
 Our meeting days are always on a second Saturday of each month and begin with mass at St. Thomas More followed with a conference taught by Sister Lillian.
 After lunch we break into smaller groups making use of an educational program meant to incorporate Christian values and prayer into our daily lives using the Cistercian monastic writings and examples as an aid.
 We make an annual group retreat at Holy Spirit Monastery as part of our formation program.

 The Lay Cistercian movement is approved and encouraged by the Catholic Church.
 Pope Benedict XVI lauded it in a letter sent to the fifth meeting of the International Association of Lay Cistercians.
 Key elements of our formation include making use of:

 *The Rule of Saint Benedict

 *Liturgy of the Hours

 *Writings of the Cistercian Fathers and Mothers (among other notable Christian authors)

 *Group discussion and sharing at our monthly meetings